Maebbie/Maebbie.github.io/World-Thumbnail-Guide-VRChat/README.md

 ### <span style="color: rgb(22, 145, 121);">Green box</span>

 **<span style="color: rgb(22, 145, 121);">The green box</span>** is what a user sees when hovering over a world and it zooms in a little bit.
-Important here is, that the PC/Quest platform indicator is nearly opaque when hovered over.
+Important here is, that the platform indicator is more opaque when hovered over.
 It may be wise to ensure nothing is hidden or cut off on the top right.

 ![Green Rec Preview.png](https://raw.githubusercontent.com/Maebbie/Maebbie.github.io/refs/heads/main/World-Thumbnail-Guide-VRChat/images/Green%20Rec%20Preview.png)